OresomeCraft/MapsPlugin/CONTRIBUTING.md

   are unacceptable.
 * **Don't tag classes with messages like 'configured by <username>', etc**
 * **Test your code.** We're not interested in broken code, for the obvious reasons.
+* **Commits made should always be made in the present tense.
+For example, "Added ..." is not appriopriate.
+"Add CastleMap" is appropriate.**

 Checklist